-In addition to the summative discussion and documentation of the student's performance presented at midterm and final evaluation periods, the program highly recommends that the CI provides additional student feedback as needed to foster ongoing professional development.
+In addition to the summative discussion and documentation of the student's performance presented at midterm

 Procedures for Final Assessment of LCE:

 - 1. Evaluation of student by the CI (includes documentation using the APTA CPI. - 2.
 Student Self-Assessment using the APTA CPI. - 3.
 Student submission of other program assignments (see CI instruction letter or Course outline) - 4.
 Documentation of midterm Reviews by academic faculty with the CI and the student.